 The second year also includes a research thesis work (30SP).

-More details about the programme's curriculum can be found here
+More details about the programme can be found here

 Candidates must hold a bachelor or master diploma in one of the following fields of study: Engineering, Bioscience Engineering, Environmental Engineering, Geography, Geology, Biology or Sciences.
 Applicants, who already obtained a Master diploma from a European Economic Area (EEA) university, can be exempted from 60 SP upon a positive advice of the Programme Committee.